fbpx

 Day 19 - Lima

-Leave behind the natural wonders of the Amazon and return to Puerto Maldonado where a short flight will take the group back to Lima.
+Leave behind the natural wonders of the Amazon and return to Puerto Maldonado where a flight will take the group back to Lima.
 One of our local representatives will meet you at the airport and will accompany you back to the hotel.
-The rest of the day is free to explore more of Lima's sights and maybe do some last-minute souvenir shopping.
+Time permitting, the rest of the day is free to explore more of Lima's sights and maybe do some last-minute souvenir shopping.
 In the evening, maybe gather the group together for one last night out on the town and a celebratory farewell dinner of Peruvian favourites.

 Day 20 - Lima